nats-io/nats-site/content/blog/ts-nats.md

 ## We Want Your Feedback

 I believe that the node-nats community will enjoy ts-nats version.
-But as always, if you have question, comment or suggestion on how we can improve ts-nats give us a holler in the usual places [Github](https://github.com/nats-io/ts-nats/issues), or [Slack](https://join.slack.com/t/natsio/shared_invite/enQtMzE2NDkxNDI2NTE1LTc5ZDEzYTkwYWZkYWQ5YjY1MzBjMWZmYzA5OGQxMzlkMGQzMjYxNGM3MWYxMjNiYmNjNzIwMTVjMWE2ZDgxZGM).
+But as always, if you have questions, comments or suggestions on how we can improve ts-nats give us a holler in the usual places [Github](https://github.com/nats-io/ts-nats/issues), or [Slack](https://join.slack.com/t/natsio/shared_invite/enQtMzE2NDkxNDI2NTE1LTc5ZDEzYTkwYWZkYWQ5YjY1MzBjMWZmYzA5OGQxMzlkMGQzMjYxNGM3MWYxMjNiYmNjNzIwMTVjMWE2ZDgxZGM).